MrAlek/PagedArray/README.md

 ## Requirements

-PagedArray is currently built for Swift 3.0 using Xcode 8
+PagedArray is currently built for Swift 3.2 using Xcode 8 or 9

 ## Installation